-The City of Melbourne is looking to build on the momentum of Melbourne’s booming night-time economy, with a focus on attracting more people during the day to work, shop, dine and spend locally.
+The City of Melbourne looked to build on the momentum of Melbourne’s booming night-time economy, with a focus on attracting more people during the day to work, shop, dine and spend locally.
 Although Melbourne’s economic recovery has been strong, there is a need to boost the city’s appeal as an all-day destination.

 Evening and weekend activity now exceeds pre-pandemic levels, but weekday activity during business hours has not yet recovered fully.
 Inflation adjusted spending during business hours (8am to 6pm) in May 2023 was eight per cent below May 2019.
 In May 2023, morning commuter activity (6am to 9am) at Flinders Street was about 60 per cent of the May 2019 amount.